Balajibn64/Balajibn64/README.md

 ## 💼 Experience

-I am currently interning at [Vibexio.ai](#) where I am contributing to the development of frontend applications using React.js.
+I am currently interning at [Vibexio.ai](#) where I am contributing to the development of FullStack applications using React.js.

 ## 🚀 Let's Connect